JustinCally/VicmapR/README.md

 ## Migration of Victoria’s Open Data Geoserver

-**From March 2023 (`VicmapR v0.2.0`) the way `VicmapR` obtains data has changed**
+**From March 2023 (`vicspatial v0.2.0`) the way `vicspatial` obtains data has changed**

-In March 2023 the data platform used by `VicmapR` will be migrated with the legacy platform discontinued.
-Changes have been to the `VicmapR` package to allow for the conversion and translation of of code in an effort to ensure legacy code still works.
+In March 2023 the data platform used by `vicspatial` will be migrated with the legacy platform discontinued.
+Changes have been to the `vicspatial` package to allow for the conversion and translation of of code in an effort to ensure legacy code still works.
 However, the migration may have unseen consequences and users are encouraged to review code.